UsmannK/binlog/_posts/2019-03-16-bsides-yayornay.md

 ![YayOrNay map screenshot](/img/grid.png)
 {% endfigure %}

 Right in the middle of everything there's a grid of some sort.
 It seems like the next step should be to isolate it.
-Because I know from the challenge prompt that these pins are being loaded from a database I'll go looking for the app's sqlite db.
+I know from the challenge prompt that these pins are being loaded from a database so I'll go looking for the app's sqlite db.

 1\.
 Find the package that contains our yayornay app.
 {% highlight bash %}